sad1qu/sad1qu/README.md

 ## About Me
-I am learning offensive security and penetration testing with a focus on understanding real-world security issues and proper vulnerability reporting.
+I am learning IT fundamentals with a strong focus on system access, permissions, and security awareness.
+My goal is to understand how real-world systems work, how misconfigurations happen, and how to prevent common security issues.

 ## Current Focus
+- IT fundamentals (users, access, permissions)
-- Network and web security fundamentals
+- Network and web security basics
-- Manual vulnerability discovery
+- Identifying and understanding common misconfigurations
-- Writing clear and professional pentest reports
+- Writing clear and structured technical documentation

 ## Disclaimer
-All content is for educational purposes and created in controlled lab environments.
+All content is created for educational purposes in controlled lab environments.